Exit Nodes (route all traffic)

-Step 2: Allow the exit node from the admin console
+Step 2: Allow the exit node from the admin panel

 An admin in your network must now allow this device to be used as an exit node.

-Open the machines page in the admin console, and locate the
+Open the machines page in the admin panel, and locate the

 exit node device.
 You can look for the “exit node” badge in the machines list,

 is:exit-node filter in the search bar

 to see all devices claiming to be exit nodes.

 Once you’ve found the machine, from the menu, open the “Review route settings…” panel, and enable the “Use as exit node” option.

 You can now use the exit node from devices in your network.
 Each device must enable the exit node separately.